BenSchZA/wattie-whatsapp-bot/README.md

 3. Tracking all files downloaded by creating a MongoDB entry
 4. (Previously, scheduling deliveries)

-## FirebaseManager Class

-The FirebaseManager class manages the following:

-1. FireStore database connection
-2. Reading and updating user data
-3. Fetching the relevant REMOVED active subscriptions and schedules

 ## LogManager/AlertManager/SMTPSHandler Class

 The LogManager handles all log files.